-The African Film Festival at Washington University is celebrating its 15th year, offering the latest and best of African Cinema to the Saint Louis region.
+The African Film Festival at Washington University is celebrating its 16th year, offering the latest and best of African Cinema to the Saint Louis region.
+We are excited to reconnect with you in person.

 Each year, the Department in African & African American Studies, Film & Media Studies and the African Students Association partner to present the African Film Festival to the Washington University and larger Saint Louis communities.
 The festival showcases films, less than two years old, that have fared well at international festivals.

 Wilmetta Toliver-Diallo, academic coordinator and senior lecturer in African & African American Studies and assistant dean in the College of Arts & Science, founded the festival in fall 2005 in an effort to increase dynamic conversations about the African continent on Washington University’s campus.
 The festival introduces contemporary artistic production by African artists to American audiences, combating stereotypes.
 The festival promotes African filmmakers, who have limited access to international distribution.